veenapu/MechaCar_Statistical_Analysis/README for Mod 15 challenge.txt

-# MechaCar_Statistical_Analysis
+# Module 15 - MechaCar Challenge
-Module 15 - Statistics and R
+# Statistics & R

 ## DELIVERABLE 1: Linear Regression to Predict MPG

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?